Route 13 and W. Trenton Avenue,

 1 person favorited this theater

 I know little about the early-to-middle history of this cinema.
-By the time I first visited it in the late 1980’s, it was offering second-run films of varying quality: some prints would be great, while others would be scratched beyond belief.
+It was built as a single screen theatre by Jerry Lewis Cinemas and was located in the Pennsbury Plaza.
+By the time I first visited it in the late-1980’s, it was offering second-run films of varying quality: some prints would be great, while others would be scratched beyond belief.
 Admission was $2 for all.

 It seemed, during the years I went, to be a family-run affair and was incredibly popular on weekends with families.
-It was obviously built as a single-screen, first-run theatre, as a wall separating it into two screens ran cleanly through the seating area, which, by the early 90’s, featured whole aisles of seating in various degrees of destruction and decay.
+There was a wall separating it into two screens ran cleanly through the seating area, which, by the early-1990’s, featured whole aisles of seating in various degrees of destruction and decay.
 This, and the sticky floors (and seating), gave one the undeniable feeling of being in a flophouse theatre.

 Just login to your account and subscribe to this theater